 Related video: Supine to Sit Transitions During Diaper Changes

 Often times a child has difficulty rolling because they aren’t properly shifting their weight to roll.
-Because of the weight of their head, it is common that their weight is distributed more on there shoulders, chest, and arms.
+Because of the weight of their head, it is common that their weight is distributed more on their shoulders, chest, and arms.
 This results in them looking “stuck”.
 To help, you can provide support at your child’s hips to shift more weight through their pelvis, and shift from one hip to the other as needed to complete the motion.

 These strategies are great to use separately or all together to get your baby to roll over and become more successful with this foundational gross motor skill.
 The best way to help your baby learn to roll over is to give them many opportunities to practice and perfect throughout your day.
 As with any skill your child is learning, repetition is key!